brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-Note that this relies on the fact that a call to `substitute` returns a specialization of a template, but doesn't trigger the instantiation of that specialization.
-Thus, the only instantiations of `TU_Ticket::Helper` occur because of the call to `nonstatic_data_members_of` (which is a singleton representing the lone `value` member).
+Note that this implementation relies on the fact that a call to `substitute` returns a specialization of a template, but doesn't trigger the instantiation of that specialization (however, we could still implement the ticket counter without this property with help from `define_class`).
+Thus, the only instantiations of `TU_Ticket::Helper` occur because of the call to `static_data_members_of` (which is a singleton representing the lone `value` member).

 On Compiler Explorer: [EDG](https://godbolt.org/z/1vEjW4sTr), [Clang](https://godbolt.org/z/3Y3T1Y7Ya).